Dominus Flevit Church: Archaeology

-Tombs
+Tombs; Byzantine monastery

 A Canaanite tomb from the Late Bronze Age, as well as a necropolis used from 136 BC to AD 300 were discovered.
 The necropolis spanned two separate periods, characterized by differing tomb styles.
-The earlier Second Temple era tombs were of the kokh style, while the Byzantine era section was composed of tombs with arcosolium from the 3rd and 4th centuries AD.
+The earlier Second Temple period tombs were of the kokh type, while the Byzantine period section was composed of tombs with arcosolium from the 3rd and 4th centuries AD.
+Excavations were carried out by Franciscan archaeologist Sylvester Saller.

 A Byzantine monastery from the 5th century was also discovered.
 Mosaics from this monastery still remain at the site.

 Byzantine mosaic

-The Byzantine mosaic floor, dating to the beginning of the seventh century CE.
+The Byzantine mosaic floor dates to the beginning of the seventh century CE.
 The floor is surrounded by ribbons and wave motifs.
 The centre of the carpet is divided by squares containing round frames.
 The circles contain fruit, vegetables, flowers and fish.
 The Byzantine mosaic attest to the importance of agriculture for the people of the period.
 The motifs reflect the developed and progressive agriculture of Byzantine Palestine including Jerusalem.
 Some images also contain unique elements, as for instance luffa for the producing of bathing sponges, edible snake melons, and figs tied by a blue string.
 Parts of the Byzantine mosaic can also be seen inside the modern church building, with a limestone slab bearing a large cross in the middle (fig. 2 in the gallery below).